QuantEcon/lecture-python.myst/lectures/util_rand_resp.md

 - From $V_1$ to $V_9$, the variance of the iso-variance curve increase monotonically, as colors  brighten monotonically

-Suppose the parameters of the iso-variance model follow those in article XXXX Ljungqvist, which are:
+Suppose the parameters of the iso-variance model follow those in Ljungqvist {cite}`ljungqvist1993unified`, which are:

 - $\pi=0.3$